 Another key decision when selecting replacement windows is determining which window style or styles to use throughout a home.
 Choose one style, or a combination of styles, that fits well with the home’s overall design scheme.
 Keep in mind that window styles requiring a high level of skill to install can increase the installation time and labor costs.
 The table below summarizes the range of costs for popular replacement window styles (not including labor).

-Method of Installation: Contractor vs. Do-It-Yourself
+3. Installation Method: Contractor vs. Do-It-Yourself

 After picking out the right replacement windows, a homeowner must decide on a method of installation: hire a professional contractor or DIY (do-it-yourself).